poiyomi/PoiyomiDocs/docs/download/download.md

 In order to download and install Poiyomi Pro, please follow these updated instructions:
 1. Subscribe to the shader on [Patreon <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://www.patreon.com/poiyomi) for $10/month USD or higher.
-2. Login to [pro.poiyomi.com <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://pro.poiyomi.com/) by authenticating with your Patreon Account.
+2. Login to [pro.poiyomi.com <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://pro.poiyomi.com/) and follow the instructions to authenticate with your Patreon Account.
+   - *If you don't see the pop-up Patreon Login window, check with your Browser to see if a pop-up window was blocked.*
 3. If successful, you can then immediately download the latest version of the Pro shader by going to the Downloads page.
 4. You may now proceed with **Step 2** of installing Poiyomi Shaders as described above in [Method 1.](#method-1-manual-unity-package)